-FreeCell is a very young solitaire game.
-It was invented only around 20 years ago by Paul Allfile for the PLATO educational computer system.
+FreeCell was invented in the 80s by Paul Allfile for the PLATO educational computer system.
 It was the first major solitaire game invented specifically for play on computers.
 It is a simple variation of Baker's Game and is related to an older, classic game called Eight Off.

 Our downloads contain only our games and no other software.
 No files other than those required to run our games are installed.